ipld/team-mgmt/README.md

 or [the main ipld/ipld repo](https://github.com/ipld/ipld)
 (which contains the documentation, specifications, website source, and main issue tracker.)

-# Every two weeks call
+# Every four weeks call

-We run a an IPLD call every two weeks (odd weeks) **Monday 21:00–22:00 UTC**.
+We run a an IPLD call every four weeks (starting with week 17, 2023-04-23) **Monday 21:00–22:00 UTC**.
 You also find it on the [IPFS community calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=UTC)

 Link to join the call: https://protocol.zoom.us/j/935904840 (note: it’s recorded, [live streamed](https://www.youtube.com/c/IPFSbot/live) and public).
 An archive of all recorded calls can be found in the [IPLD playlist](https://www.youtube.com/playlist?list=PLuhRWgmPaHtRfR6VhISbSiPJ87rsN3Pb9).